 One of my favorite pair of pruners for heavier garden work is my ratcheting pruners.
-They make light work of heavy tasks
+They are also known as ratchet hand pruners, and make light work of heavy tasks.

 It does not matter if you have one small hydrangea bush or a yard full of garden beds.
 At some point, you will need to remove some dead growth, overgrown branches or untidy flowers from your garden shrubs and plants.